TIBCOSoftware/tgdb-client/examples/database/gqt/README.md

 	./tgdb -s -c tgdb.conf

-4. Launch an Admin console and connect to the server
+4. Launch an Admin console and connect to the TGDB server

 	Navigate to <tgdb_home>/bin in a new command prompt window and execute following